-The regional distribution of the company's employees also changed.
-The number of employees in Hong Kong decreased slightly from 10 to 9 people, the number of employees in Shenzhen decreased from 62 to 56 people, and the number of employees in Xuzhou decreased from 5 to 4 people.
-These changes indicate that the overall number of employees in various regions showed a downward trend, but the proportions between the regions remained relatively stable.
-The company will continue to monitor changes in employee distribution to ensure the smooth operation and development of the business in each region.
+The regional distribution of our employees has also changed.
+The number of employees in Hong Kong remains as 9, in Shenzhen decreased from 56 to 52, and in Xuzhou decreased from 4 to 3.
+These changes indicate an overall downward trend in employee numbers across regions, but the proportions between regions remain relatively stable.
+The company will continue to monitor changes in employee regional distribution to ensure smooth operation and development of business across all regions.